This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about acute abdominal pain?

-Acute abdominal pain starts suddenly, gets worse quickly, and lasts up to 3 days.
+Acute abdominal pain usually starts suddenly and gets worse quickly.

-- An abscess or infection in your liver or other organs
+- Swelling or an infection in your abdomen or organ

-- Diseases of the fallopian tubes or ovaries, or monthly period pain
+- Diseases of the fallopian tubes or ovaries

 How is acute abdominal pain treated?